ejrgilbert/whamm/docs/src/intro/syntax/probes.md

 ## Helpful `info` in CLI ##
 `whamm info --help`

-The `info` command provided by the CLI is a great resource to view what can be used as the probe specification.
+The `info` command provided by the CLI is a great resource to view what can be used as the probe match rule.
-This command provides documentation describing the specification parts as well as the globals and functions in scope, which can help users learn about how to build their instrumentation.
+This command provides documentation describing the match rule parts as well as the globals and functions in scope, which can help users learn about how to build their instrumentation.

-## The Probe Specification ##
+## The Probe Match Rule ##
 `provider:package:event:mode`

-The `probe_specification` is a way to express some "location" you want to instrument for your program.
+The `probe_rule` is a way to express some "location" you want to instrument for your program.

 | _part_       | _description_                                                                                                                               |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------|